opsdroid/opsdroid/docs/quickstart.md

 ## Installation

-As there is support for a wide range of connectors, all with their own set of dependencies, opsdroid can be installed modularly.
+As there is support for a wide range of connectors, all with their own set of dependencies, Opsdroid can be installed modularly.
 See the [installation docs](../installation) for details.

 For now let's install everything.